narmeen12/contactsApp/README.md

 From the client folder run ```npm start```.

 If both Django server and Node server are running at the same time and there are no errors, you are now ready to use the app!

+You may need to include additional settings to your wsgi.py files.
+Ask narminshahin@gmail.com for any assistance on this.

 ## Usage